iamrajee/ws_moveit/README.md

     ---

     #### 1. Run default Pick & Place demo of MTC
-    > To Run default demo of MTC
+    > This is the default Pick & Place demo provided by the MTC.
     ##### Run

     ```